nmshd/documentation/_docs_integrate/63-attribute-values.md

 ## IdentityFileReference

-A IdentityFileReference is a link to an Enmeshed [`File`]({% link _docs_integrate/61-data-model.md %}#files) and can be used to add a File as an Attribute of an Identity.
+A IdentityFileReference is a link to an enmeshed [`File`]({% link _docs_integrate/61-data-model.md %}#files) and can be used to add a File as an Attribute of an Identity.
 One example for a use case is some kind of certificate.

 **Properties**